Skipants/rspec-workshop/slides.md

 Class is located in `lib/months.rb`

 Constraints:
 - Write a test before even typing anything into `lib/months.rb`

 Goal: To get comfortable with TDD

-Time: 30+ minutes
+Time: 20 minutes

 # Unit Test TDD Exercise

 Tips:

 - You will need to create a test file for class lib/months.rb given the convention we talked about
+- Don't worry about good code; our goal here is testing first.
+- When requiring `spec_helper`, application files aren't loaded by default.
+Use `require_relative '/path/to/file/'` to load `lib/months.rb`.
-- Use `Months::DAYS_IN_MONTH` to make this less about figuring out Rails' builtins and more just worrying about the problem
+- Use `Months::DAYS_IN_MONTH` when implementing the feature to make this less about figuring out Date/Time methods and more just worrying about the problem
-- Don't worry about good code or the implementation.
-Just testing first.
-- The method may be a class or instance method. arguments may be passed to method or part of method signature
+- Hardcode the values in your test rather than using `Months::DAYS_IN_MONTH` there.
 - Run the spec file as often as possible with `bundle exec rspec filename`
-- Hardcode the values you in your expecation.
-Don't use `Months::DAYS_IN_MONTH` in your spec.
+- Use RSpec's `be_within` matcher to test decimal values.

 # Request (Integration) Tests